 Despite being named Book of the Raven, this is an odd duck.
 There’s a description of a literal book that might be in Candlekeep’s archives.
 It’s described as a tattered first person account of an injured person rescued by the Vistani.
 This feels like a reprint of the “Less Problematic” depictions of the Vistani that WotC wants to push now instead of the “Really Fucking Racist” depiction in Curse of Strahd and D&D editions past.
 The adventure says that the book ends abruptly with the last entry by the author describing how the Vistani bring them to a grim and dark castle on a mountain in a mist shrouded land.
 And the book looks like it’s been pecked by ravens.
 Hurm.
 I see you, Chris Perkins.

-The point is that the adventure hook for Book of the Raven is “the players find a map.”
+The adventure hook for Book of the Raven is “the players find a map.”
 Maybe they find it in a book but wherever they find it, the map directs them to a faraway mansion.
 There’s a description about the travel to get there that has details but…they’re irrelevant.
 The PCs get to the mansion by passing through a village named Wytchway.
 But the village is deserted with no encounter there.
 Ummm…okay?
 Why is it here taking up a paragraph then?
 There is the potential for an arduous journey to this remote mansion but in terms of narrative the PCs might as well teleport there.
 This is like the description of the book itself.
 It’s building a spooky mood but it has no teeth to it.
 And you could certainly write your own adventure here but your players might have no investment in a glorified travel montage.

 Most of the rest of the chapter is describing the mansion.
 It’s a good location to explore.
 There’s a few minor treasures about.
 There’s a background story about the mansion’s owner and his family and their tragic end.
 His wife, who likely murdered their daughter, is missing.
 There’s also another small story about how the wereravens aren’t sure what to do about an evil statue of Orcus they found.
 There’s a poltergeist.
 The real action of the adventure comes from a portal to the Shadowfell in the graveyard.
 There’s a potential big fight here, with waves of foes.
 The adventure ends by saying the wereravens “can provide a hook that leads the characters to their next adventure, depending on what direction you want the campaign to go next.”
+Did this adventure know it was getting printed in a book of 17 adventures?

 I’m not sure what to think.
 This is a fine way to spend one session.
 I am wondering if the instructions for this book were that the adventures all had to be doable in one session.
-This almost feels like cut content from Curse of Strahd where although the winery subplot was well integrated into the book, the Wereraven “organization”, the Keepers of the Feather, were a little underdeveloped.
+This almost feels like cut content from Curse of Strahd where although the winery subplot was well integrated into the book, the Wereraven “organization”, the Keepers of the Feather, was a little underdeveloped.

 Still I don’t know if I feel guilt or annoyance or what because Book of the Raven seems to not want to be a one shot.
 It’s a location and hooks but not an adventure.
 It’s an adventure to get to another adventure.
-It doesn’t really seem to realize it’s in a book of one shot adventures (if they are).
+It doesn’t really seem to realize it’s in a book of one-ish shot adventures (if they are).
 Looking at some of the other adventures I’m planning to run (Price of Beauty, Curious Tale of Wisteria Vale) they seem to expect your PCs to have some relation, interest, or stake in the institution of Candlekeep.
 And the books they are named after seem like crucial plot elements rather than just moody background.